themrluke/LatticeBoltzmann/README.md

     apt-get download git-lfs
     dpkg-deb -x git-lfs_* ~/bin
     ```
-    - and add it your $PATH with:
+    - and add it to your $PATH with:
     ```bash
     export PATH="$HOME/bin/usr/local/git-lfs/bin:$PATH"
     ```